 Licensed Professional Engineer in the State of Connecticut

-As a VP and Director of SWA’s Multifamily Energy Services, Marc Zuluaga has directed energy audits on over 20 million square feet of existing buildings and leads a team committed to applying a rigorous technical approach to the evaluation and implementation of a wide range of building upgrades.
+As Managing Director of SWA’s Multifamily Energy Services, Marc Zuluaga has directed energy audits on over 20 million square feet of existing buildings and leads a team committed to applying a rigorous technical approach to the evaluation and implementation of a wide range of building upgrades.
 Mr. Zuluaga is also the project manager for the Deutsche Bank / Living Cities Energy Efficiency Data Report Project.
 The primary goal of the project is to measure the actual energy savings of 100+ retrofit projects in order to develop the data necessary for underwriters to rationally lend against future energy savings.

 Within the new construction sector, Mr. Zuluaga has overseen SWA’s high performance design and commissioning services for Dunn Developments Martin Luther King Apartments, the first high-rise multifamily ENERGY STAR® building in the country.
 Since the completion of this building in 2006, Mr. Zuluaga has worked with Dunn Development, Phipps Houses and other major NYC developers to continuously evaluate and refine efficiency strategies, building on previous successes.